PeterFavero/Auto-HD/README.md

 4. Go to chrome://extensions, click developer mode
 5. Click the load unpacked button and choose the unzipped Extension folder
 6. Click on the icon whenever you want to enhance
-  a) Youtube videos will automatically be enhanced and played on a new tab
+  <br> a) Youtube videos will automatically be enhanced and played on a new tab
-  b) On other websites, after clicking the icon, full screen the tab for optimal viewing experience
+  <br> b) On other websites, after clicking the icon, full screen the tab for optimal viewing experience
-     After intial 10 second delay, the video will play continously on the same new tab until you stop enhancing
+     <br> After intial 10 second delay, the video will play continously on the same new tab until you stop enhancing

 Server-side:
 1. Set up Apache Server
 2. Set up ngrok
 3. Get ngrok URL and paste link into extension code
 4. Run python app.py
-Server is ready to accept client videos!
+   <br> Server is ready to accept client videos!

 ## Overview